daronphang/programming-resources/cloud-computing/AWS/services/security/products.md

 ### Advanced

-A paid service that provides detailed attack diagnostics and the ability to detect and mitigate sophisticated DDoS attacks.
+A paid service that provides detailed attack diagnostics and the ability to detect and mitigate sophisticated DDoS attacks, and with **24/7 support**.

 It also integrates with other services such as Amazon CloudFront, Amazon Route 53, and Elastic Load Balancing.